 The enemy within

-When you think of the word enemy what image do you get in front of you?
+When you think of the word enemy what image do you get?
 An evil, cunning monster out to get you?
 An enemy is a person who causes harm or has a potential to cause harm to us.
 The harm could be physical or psychological, perceived or real or merely an attempt to stop us from progressing in life.

 So who is the real enemy?
 The one across the border?
 The one with the job we wanted or the girl we wanted?
 The society and its views?
 The government and our system?
 I know most of us would respond to it as all of the above.